lesreddy/tw-tetris/readme.md

 5. Bright and colourful to resonate and reiterate the fun nature of the game.

 6. Appropriate background music that can be switched on and off.

+7. Create a feature that gives the game a bit of a point of difference.

 ### Design